hharshitarora/digilocker/README.md

 This project requires configuration files with secret keys.
 To set up:

 1. Copy `Configuration.template.plist` to `Configuration.plist`
-2. Fill in your Firebase credentials in `Configuration.plist`
+2. Copy `GoogleService-Info.template.plist` to `GoogleService-Info.plist`
-3. Add your `GoogleService-Info.plist` file from Firebase Console
+3. Fill in your Firebase credentials in both files

 Never commit the actual configuration files containing secrets.